-In our series of articles and tutorials on guitar painting, here is one of the most important topics, because it is that of finishing and protection: how to varnish a guitar.
+In our series of articles and tutorials on guitar painting, here is one of the most important topics, because it's all about finishing and protection: how to clear coat a guitar.

-Step 1 ► Prepare the support (depending on the different cases)
+Step 1 ► Prepare the surface (depending on the case)

 Step 2 ► Impregnate the wood